CameronWD/Game-Drop-Calculator/README.md

 - [Mac or Linux](helpMacLinux.md)
 - [Windows](helpWindows.md)

-5. You should now be able to run the program from the terminal by running the following command:

-    ``` pyton3 main.py ```

 ## How to use <a name="How"></a>

 After starting the application, you are greeted with the main menu screen.
 Enter the number that corresponds with the feature you would like to use: